Elderslie Station: History

 John McKinlay and his party would have trekked through the area in 1862, while searching for the Burke and Wills expedition, following the banks to the Diamantina to where it met Middleton Creek en route to the Gulf of Carpentaria.
 This point later became the boundary of the Elderslie.
 William Landsborough also passed through in 1866 and described the land as well grassed in season but stocking it could be difficult through lack of surface water.

 In 1873, William Forsayth took up three blocks fronting the Diamantina and Western Rivers covering some 3108 km2 and named the run Doveridge.
 The first sheep arrived at the property in mid-1874 and then later the same year Forsayth transferred the lease to Donald Wallace, a Victorian pastoralist, who began to acquire surrounding blocks until the area was 4662 km2, encompassing the land where Winton is located all the way to Middleton Creek.
 By 1879, Wallace owned the property outright, and by 1881, a stone homestead was constructed along with several outbuildings.

 Sir Samuel Wilson bought the property some time prior to 1878.
 By 1887, the property was advertised as occupying an area of 2450 sqmi and held 40,000 sheep, 13,000 cattle, and 250 horses.
-The adjoining properties included Warnambool Downs, Vindex, Ayrshire Downs, and Dagworth Stations.
+The adjoining properties included Warrnambool Downs, Vindex, Ayrshire Downs, and Dagworth Stations.
 At the time, the lease had 40 mi of double frontage to the Western River and over 30 mi of double frontage to Middleton Creek with 350 mi of fencing having been installed.
 In 1891, the property had 70,000 sheep and 20,000 head of cattle depastured, and was still owned by Samuel Wilson.
 The woolshed burnt down later the same year.

 Banjo Paterson was thought to have worked at Elderslie as a jackeroo or storekeeper in 1895, at about the time he wrote "Waltzing Matilda", while visiting nearby Dagworth Station.

 The property was sold in 1896 by the executors of Wilson's estate to the Ramsay brothers.

 An engineer named Douglas Hutchinson drowned when he tried to cross the Diamantina River in 1901.